 For example, smart health devices can help physicians to monitor patients, identify symptoms, and collect data to develop valuable databases, helping researchers and governments to save lives.
 Many robotic devices were quickly updated to help healthcare providers in fighting a COVID-19.
 They dispense hand sanitizer and remind people about distancing in public spaces.

 While introducing such new features may have created concerns in the past, in the context of COVID-19, they're much more welcome.
 However, the question of data privacy is likely to emerge here.

 Many consumers out there are concerned that their data might be used against them in the future.
 That's why organizations are going to focus more on introducing new features that are in line with the current data regulation systems.

 Technology in Times of COVID-19 - wrap up

 We hope this article helps you understand how the COVID-19 pandemic affected the technology landscape.
 We are seeing an unprecedented acceleration of technological innovation and the emergence of solutions that would otherwise take months, if not years, to become used.
 The COVID-19 pandemic is an unusual situation that propels the new technologies to rise and pushes technological innovations in new directions, transforming every industry out there.

-If you’re looking for more insight about technological innovation in the era of COVID-19, keep a close eye on our blog.
-And if you need expert consultancy about how to adapt your business model to the new technological demands, get in touch with our consultants.
+If you need expert consultancy about how to adapt your business model to the new technological demands, get in touch with our consultants.
 We deliver technology consulting services to companies across various industries to help them make the most of the innovations available today.